GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

 ### Korventennar
 Giants who make their home in cloud cities.
 Many are primitive creatures but that does not mean one should underestimate them.
-The plural is Korventannain.
+The plural is Korventannain and their collective noun is a Clash.

 **Creature Type**: Korventennain are Humanoids.